Working with a Real Estate Broker

 No. While the vast majority of NYC apartments are represented by a listing agent (FSBO—or For Sale By Owner—listings are relatively rare in NYC) whose 5-6% commission is paid by the seller, buyers do not have to pick one real estate broker with whom to work exclusively.

 Whether most buyers successfully wrangle that extra percentage point is unclear.
-Moreover, as a recent New York Times article explains, working directly with the seller's agent--whose loyalties are divided between buyer and seller--is a bad idea in pretty much every other way.
+Moreover, as this New York Times article explains, working directly with the seller's agent--whose loyalties are divided between buyer and seller--is a bad idea in pretty much every other way.
 Among other things, you won’t have a real advocate during contract negotiations, and you may not hear about problems with the apartment or the building or resale potential.

 2. It’s especially imperative to work with a (good) broker under any of the following circumstances: